 - New Student Online Registration: you will have the opportunity to upload paperwork as part of the process

-- If you prefer not to use the online registration process, you can mail your enrollment forms and documents to: Rose Hill Middle School, Attn: Registrar, 13505 NE 75th St, Redmond, WA 98052.
+- If you prefer not to use the online registration process, you can bring your registration packet to school, or you can mail your enrollment forms and documents to: Rose Hill Middle School, Attn: Registrar, 13505 NE 75th St, Redmond, WA 98052.

 - Transfers for students already attending a school in our district: please contact the Registrar.

-- Due to Covid protocols, in-person registration is strictly by appointment.
+- In-person registration is strictly by appointment.
 To make an appointment please contact the Registrar or call 425-936-2460.

 Families new to the district can use our New Student Online Enrollment process to register their students.

-In-person registration - Due to COVID protocols, in-person registration is strictly by appointment.
+In-person registration - In-person registration is strictly by appointment.
 If you must register in person, please call (425) 936-2460 and request to speak with the registrar.
-Please consider booking an appointment online instead.

 New Student Registration Packets are available for pick-up at our main office Monday to Friday, 7:00 am - 3:30 pm.
 You can drop off your complete Registration Packet with supporting documentation in the office, or you can mail your documents to 13505 NE 75th St, Redmond WA 98052.